p4lang/p4c/license-details/README.md

 allowed.

-# Source files that cannot be released under the Apache 2.0 license
+# Source files that should not be released under the Apache 2.0 license

+See [this article](apache-and-gpl-v2-licenses.md) for background on questions of compatibility of the Apache 2.0 and GPL v2 licenses.

 ## Python source files that import the Scapy package